xenial-io/Xenial.Blog/src/content/_posts/2020-10-08-working-with-the-community-and-launch-of-the-new-design.md

 ## Community

-Without all the private feedback I've got over the last couple of weeks, this would just not been possible.
+Without all the private feedback I've got over the last couple of weeks, this would just not have been possible.

 That's why I **really love** working with the community.